cmh171/CS4371Project/README.md

 How to run the Project:
 Step 1: See the provided instructions.txt to set up the connection to the database.
-Step 2: Pip install numpy, request, mongoDB
+Step 2: Pip install numpy, request, mongoDB.
-Step 2: Once connected to the database, run the application.
+Step 3: Once connected to the database, run the application.
-Step 3: Application with run and encrypt.
+Step 4: Application with run and encrypt.
-Step 4: See change in door status.
+Step 5: See change in door status.

 How to clone Project:
 Step 1: To begin the cloning process, click the green CODE button on the main repository page.